 "AHCCCS is requesting that CMS allow it to require members to provide, as part of the application process, data necessary to determine both compliance with the AHCCCS Works requirements as well as exemptions.
 This includes, but may not be limited to, whether an individual: is receiving private disability benefits; is a foster parent, victim of domestic violence, or experiencing homelessness; and whether a person has experienced a catastrophic event.
 It will also include documenting employment search activities.
-As discussed below, AHCCCS will also want to offer an opportunity for members to demonstrate whether they are medically frail."43 exemptions (including mental health conditions and other disabilities) is also a challenge, where individuals are unable to obtain medical records, physician testimony, and other required documentations.45 Proposed requirements to document domestic abuse are especially concerning, as the act of doing this may put victims at greater risk of harm from their abusers.46
+As discussed below, AHCCCS will also want to offer an opportunity for members to demonstrate whether they are medically frail."33

 Documentation in any one of these proposed areas may be unreasonably challenging for AHCCCS enrollees.
-Reporting hours worked can be especially difficult for people with multiple jobs, without internet or computer access, and/or with limited English proficiency.44 Documenting legitimate
+Reporting hours worked can be especially difficult for people with multiple jobs, without internet or computer access, and/or with limited English proficiency.34 Documenting legitimate exemptions (including mental health conditions and other disabilities) is also a challenge, where individuals are unable to obtain medical records, physician testimony, and other required documentations.35 Proposed requirements to document domestic abuse are especially concerning, as the act of doing this may put victims at greater risk of harm from their abusers.36

 What AHCCCS proposes is to construct a reporting barrier so high that program enrollees will be unlikely to meet it despite working more than 20 hours/week or having a valid exemption.
-Barriers to reporting are not hypothetical: in Arkansas, where Medicaid enrollees were subject to similar onerous data collection, 90% of Medicaid enrollees were unable to document any work activities or exemptions,47 despite the fact that 95% of people subject to the state's program would have met all program requirements.48 iv.
-Work reporting requirements and lifetime coverage limits drive economic instability for Arizona families.
+Barriers to reporting are not hypothetical: in Arkansas, where Medicaid enrollees were subject to similar onerous data collection, 90% of Medicaid enrollees were unable to document any work activities or exemptions,37 despite the fact that 95% of people subject to the state's program would have met all program requirements.38 iii.
+Work reporting requirements drive economic instability for Arizona families.

-As Governor Katie Hobbs has stated, "Many hardworking Arizonans struggle under the weight of large medical bills incurred through no fault of their own."49 In Arizona, one in four residents has medical debt in collections50 and 14% of adults report delaying or avoiding needed care due to cost.51 Medicaid is an important way to assure Arizonians do not face the steep economic consequences of medical debt.
-With Medicaid, families have reduced exposure to medical debt, are better able to put food on the table and are less likely to be evicted from their homes.52
+As Arizona Governor Katie Hobbs has stated, "Many hardworking Arizonans struggle under the weight of large medical bills incurred through no fault of their own."39 In Arizona, one in four residents has medical debt in collections40 and 14% of adults report delaying or avoiding needed care due to cost.41 Medicaid is an important way to assure Arizonans do not face the steep economic consequences of medical debt.
+With Medicaid, families have reduced exposure to medical debt, are better able to put food on the table and are less likely to be evicted from their homes.42

 Implementing a work reporting requirement and lifetime cap program that is expected to bar thousands from Medicaid coverage only further threatens the financial security of Arizona's most vulnerable residents.
-These threats are not hypothetical given the experience of impacted residents in other states: Arkansans who erroneously lost coverage because of the state's work requirement program had increased medical debt (averaging over \$2,200) and the program roughly doubled the portion of adults who reported having serious problems paying their medical bills, while increasing the portion that delayed needed care because of cost.53 People who experience Medicaid disenrollment as a result of AHCCCS Works face the same exposure to medical debt, and AHCCCS' proposal does nothing to mitigate these concerns.
+These threats are not hypothetical given the experience of impacted residents in other states: Arkansans who erroneously lost coverage because of the state's work requirement program had increased medical debt (averaging over \$2,200) and the program roughly doubled the portion of adults who reported having serious problems paying their medical bills, while increasing the portion that delayed needed care because of cost.43 People who experience Medicaid disenrollment as a result of AHCCCS Works face the same exposure to medical debt, and AHCCCS' proposal does nothing to mitigate these concerns.